bambooww/iot-tree/web/doc/en/doc/js/index.md

 In the context root members, you can see members in the \$$xxx format, which represent custom variable members provided by the system, such as \$$mail.
 You can implement it through Java code and register it as a plugin for IOT-Tree.

+## 5 IOT-Tree Inner JS Api Plugins

+IOT Tree has specifically defined some inner plugins to facilitate your business needs.
+These inner plugins can bring great value and convenience to your JS scripts.
+For example, \$$http

+Of course, you can also give us suggestions to implement more common inner plugins for everyone's convenience.

 Please refer to:[Plugin-JsApi][plugin_jsapi]

 [plugin_jsapi]:../advanced/adv_plugin_jsapi.md